volatilityfoundation/volatility3/README.md

 ## Downloading Volatility

-The latest stable version of Volatility will always be the master branch of the GitHub repository.
+The latest stable version of Volatility will always be the stable branch of the GitHub repository.
 You can get the latest version of the code using the following command:

 ```shell
 git clone https://github.com/volatilityfoundation/volatility3.git